kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	PodRef LocalPodReference `json:"podRef" protobuf:"bytes,1,opt,name=podRef"`

 	// Interceptors reference interceptors that respond to this eviction request.
+	// Interceptors should observe and communicate through the EvictionRequest API to help with
+	// the graceful termination of a pod.
+	//
 	// This field does not need to be set and is resolved when the EvictionRequest object is created
 	// on admission.
-	// If no interceptors are specified, the pod in PodRef is evicted using the Eviction API.
+It is populated from Pod's .spec.evictionInterceptors.
+	//
-	// The maximum length of the interceptors list is 100.
+	// The maximum length of the interceptors list is 300.
+The number of interceptors is limited to
+	// 50 in the 9900-10099 interval and to 250 outside of this interval.
+	// +optional
 	// This field is immutable.
 	// +optional
 	// +patchMergeKey=interceptorClass